 14.2.1 – Homeless/Displaced Students Are Entitled to Immediate Enrollment

-McKinney-Vento guarantees the right of homeless students to enroll immediately in the public school which serves the attendance area where the student is staying temporarily (see id. § 11432(e)(3)(E)(i)(II)).
-Additionally, North Carolina General Statutes Annotated § 115C-366(a2) allows homeless students to enroll in any school district in North Carolina regardless of where they are living temporarily.
+McKinney-Vento guarantees the right of homeless students to enroll immediately in the public school which serves the attendance area where the student is staying temporarily.
+See id. § 11432(e)(3)(E)(i)(II).
+Additionally, North Carolina General Statutes Annotated § 115C-366(a2) allows homeless students to enroll in a different school district in North Carolina in certain situations.

 14.2.2 – Homeless/Displaced Students Can Enroll Without Documentation